Distinct Lifetimes for $X$ and $Z$ Loop Measurements in a Majorana Tetron Device: Theoretical model

-To leading order in the MZM splitting, the transition rate can be computed using Fermi’s Golden Rule:
+To leading order in the MZM splitting, the transition rate can be computed using Fermi's Golden Rule:

-where $\Delta E=E_+-E_{-} $ while $E_\pm$ and $\ket{\pm}$ denote the eigenvalues and eigenstates of the lowest-energy doublet, corresponding to different eigenvalues of the operator $X$.
-For the sake of simplicity, we focus on the regime $|\varphi - \pi/2|\ll 1$, and parametrize $E_{12,34}=E_M\mp y$, assuming $E_M \gg |y|$.
+where $\Delta E = E_+ - E_-$ while $E_\pm$ and $\ket{\pm}$ denote the eigenvalues and eigenstates of the lowest-energy doublet, which correspond to different eigenvalues of the operator $X$ in the limit that the dot is decoupled.
+For the sake of simplicity, we focus on the regime $|\varphi - \pi/2|\ll 1$, and parametrize $E_{12,34} = E_\M\mp y$, assuming $E_\M \gg |y|$.
 Furthermore, we neglect thermally-activated processes assuming temperature is much smaller than topological gaps in upper and lower wires and consider transitions that require the tunneling of a fermion between the left and right pairs of MZMs.

-Since the off-diagonal elements of $\hat{K}$ scale linearly with $E_M$, the resulting transition rates $1/\tau_{X\uparrow / \downarrow}$ are proportional to $E_M^2$ in the leading order.
+Since the off-diagonal elements of $\hat{K}$ scale linearly with $E_\M$, the resulting transition rates $1/\tauXud$ are proportional to $E_\M^2$ in the leading order.
 In the regime of small flux detuning from the optimal point and a well-balanced interferometer, this yields the following expression for the transition rate: \begin{widetext}

-\end{widetext} Here $E_D>0$, $t = ({t^1_X} + {t^3_X})/2$ is the average tunnel coupling, $x = ({t^1_X} - {t^3_X})/2$ is the tunnel coupling asymmetry, $\delta\phi = \varphi - \pi/2$ is the deviation from the optimal flux bias.
-The result for $E_D < 0$ can be obtained by applying the transformation $M \rightarrow -M$ in Eq.~\eqref{eq:rate}.
+\end{widetext} Here $\Ed > 0$, $t = ({t_\X^{(1)}} + {t_\X^{(3)}})/2$ is the average tunnel coupling, $x = ({t_\X^{(1)}} - {t_\X^{(3)}})/2$ is the tunnel coupling asymmetry, $\delta\phi = \varphi - \pi/2$ is the deviation from the optimal flux bias.
+The result for $\Ed < 0$ can be obtained by applying the transformation $M \rightarrow -M$ in Eq.~\eqref{eq:rate}.
 This symmetry arises from the fact that the off-diagonal matrix elements in Eq.~\eqref{eq:HM} exhibit constructive or destructive interference depending on the sign of the total parity $M$.
-Finally, in the opposite limit where $|y| \gg E_M$, the corresponding rate can be obtained by substituting $E_M \rightarrow y$, $M\rightarrow -M$ in Eq.~\eqref{eq:rate}.
+Finally, in the opposite limit where $|y| \gg E_\M$, the corresponding rate can be obtained by substituting $E_\M \rightarrow y$, $M\rightarrow -M$ in Eq.~\eqref{eq:rate}.
 This reflects the symmetry of the Hamiltonian \eqref{eq:HM} under parity inversion.

-This model captures the leading-order contributions to $X$ measurement lifetime due to charge noise and finite MZM splittings, consistent with the experimental observations presented in the main text.